Top Gear America Returning With 3 New Hosts on BBC America

 Top Gear America's new hosts are actor William Fichtner, drag racer Antron Brown, and British automotive journalist Tom "Wookie" Ford.
 Eight episodes of the show are coming to BBC America later in 2017; previous, the series aired on the History Channel.

-Fichtner, a character actor who has appeared in films such as The Dark Knight and Contact,
+Fichtner, a character actor who has appeared in films such as The Dark Knight and Contact, races and likes cars, according to the Hollywood Reporter.
+Brown is a three-time NHRA world champion, and Ford works as an editor for Car.

 Currently, the British Top Gear is steaming ahead with its updated cast of Chris Harris, Rory Reid, and Matt LeBlanc.
 According to the Hollywood Reporter, that show's ratings have greatly improved over previous seasons.